Staff Member Allegedly Takes Harassment Training Course for NY Governor Cuomo

 When the 2019 legislation was making its way through the New York State legislature, Cuomo was a staunch advocate for mandatory annual harassment training for all New York employees, claiming “there has been an ongoing, persistent culture of sexual harassment, assault, and discrimination, and now is the time to act.”

-- Multiple staff members have accused New York Governor Andrew Cuomo of sexual harassment in 2021.
+- Multiple staff members accused New York Governor Andrew Cuomo of sexual harassment in 2021.

-- Cuomo was the driving force behind legislation strengthening protections for employees against sexual harassment and requiring mandatory harassment training for all employees in the state of New York.
+- Cuomo was the driving force behind legislation strengthening protections for employees against sexual harassment and requiring mandatory harassment training for all employees in New York.

 When the 2019 legislation was making its way through the New York State legislature, Cuomo was a staunch advocate for mandatory annual harassment training for all New York employees, claiming “there has been an ongoing, persistent culture of sexual harassment, assault, and discrimination, and now is the time to act.”
-In yet another ironic twist of fate, on March 6, 2021 a CBS news report revealed a Cuomo staff member has alleged Cuomo had a staff member take the training for him in 2019 (the first year training was required for all employees in the state).
-According to the report, the staff member made a joke about having to take the training for Cuomo, then was overheard asking him to sign the certificate.
-Cuomo denies these allegations, and claims he “reviewed the materials,” but in light of the allegations against the Governor, his credibility on these issues is understandably being called into question.
+In yet another ironic twist of fate, on March 6, 2021, a CBS news report revealed a Cuomo staff member alleged Cuomo had a staff member take the training for him in 2019 (the first-year training was required for all employees in the state).
+According to the report, the staff member joked about having to take the training for Cuomo, then was overheard asking him to sign the certificate.
+Cuomo denies these allegations and claims he “reviewed the materials,” but in light of the allegations against the Governor, his credibility on these issues is understandably being called into question.

-Studies have shown that CEO’s and others in leadership positions are far less likely to take mandatory harassment training courses (or take them seriously if they do take them).
-Many executives feel that the training is not about them, rather about the perception the potential victim (or victims) have that the organization is doing all it can to keep them safe.
-Other leaders feel they do not have the time to spend taking courses that are “geared for employees” or “not directed to them” on a personal or professional level.
-This line of reasoning is dangerous and misguided, as evidenced by the allegations against Cuomo.
+Studies have shown that CEOs and others in leadership positions are far less likely to take mandatory harassment training courses (or take them seriously if they do take them).
+Many executives feel that the training is not about them but rather about the perception the potential victim (or victims) have that the organization is doing all it can to keep them safe.
+Other leaders feel they do not have the time to take courses that are “geared for employees” or “not directed to them” on a personal or professional level.
+This reasoning is dangerous and misguided, as evidenced by the allegations against Cuomo.
 Often, those who need training the most are those who are the least likely to take it, which sets a dangerous precedent for the organization from the top down.